Search

 Step 3: Create Your Creative Editor Svelte Component#

-In the src/lib/ folder of your new Svelte project, create a new file named CreativeEditorSDK.svelte containing the following component:
+In the src/lib/ folder of your new Svelte project, create a new file named CreativeEditorSDK.svelte.
+Add the following code to create the component.

 <script>